verebro/Marvel-Heroes/README.md

 # Marvel-Heroes
-## Experience the world's only app (as far as my knowledge goes)...
-## ...that allows you to recall iconic superheroes` looks and voices!
+** Experience the world's only app (as far as my knowledge goes) that allows you to recall iconic superheroes` looks and voices! **

 ![](Images/logo.jpg)